Chapter 5 – Political parties and candidates (08/2021)

 - Upload a scanned copy of Section D to the candidate's nomination record in EC Connex.

-The Political Entities Service Centre (PESC) is EC’s new secure online portal for political entities to access a variety of services and digital documents.
-This portal will provide political entities an additional channel for interacting with EC.
+The Political Entities Service Centre (PESC) is EC's secure online portal for political entities to access a variety of services and digital documents

-The Political Entities Service Centre is available to all prospective candidates through the EC website.
-Candidates who chose to submit physical copies of the nomination paper will still be able to access the PESC.
+The Political Entities Service Centre is available to all political entities when they create an account, by visiting https://csep-pesc.elections.ca.
+Candidates who chose to submit physical copies of the Nomination Paper will still be able to access PESC.
 An email invitation will be automatically sent to those candidates upon the confirmation of their nomination, asking them to create a PESC account.

 Confirmed candidates are entitled to receive various materials, as legislated by the CEA.
-Materials can be accessed digitally through the PESC, or picked up by the candidate or an authorized delegate at the returning office.
-For a complete list of materials to distribute, consult C10 Materials for Confirmed Candidates.
+Materials can be accessed digitally through the PESC, or picked up by the candidate or an authorized delegate at your office.
+For a complete list of materials to distribute, consult C10 Materials for confirmed candidates.

-You are required to inform confirmed candidates that the EFR software can be obtained through the PESC.
-Should the candidate, or official agent, not have access to the internet, or is unable to download onto their computer, a Multimedia Kit for Federal Political Entities (K.00003-C), which includes a USB key containing EFR, can be obtained by calling 1-800-486-6563 toll-free , or by sending an email request to FPTM-PFMK@elections.ca.
+You are required to inform confirmed candidates that the EFR software can be obtained through PESC.
+Should the candidate, or official agent, not have access to the internet, or is unable to download onto their computer, a Multimedia Kit for Federal Political Entities (K.00003-C), which includes a USB key containing EFR, can be obtained by calling 1-800-486-6563, or by sending an email request to FPTM-PFMK@elections.ca.

-5.10.4 Distributing the National List of Polling Locations to Candidates
+5.9.4 Distributing the National List of Polling Locations to candidates

 On Day 24, you will receive an email from the Polling Location Management Services (PLMS) team at ECHQ indicating that the National List of Polling Locations Report (in Excel format) was distributed to all political entities.